iminet/xmlrpcwsc-dotnet/README.md

 Description
 -----------
 XmlRpc Web Service Client is a C# implementation of XML-RPC, a popular protocol that uses XML over HTTP to implement remote procedure calls.
+This implementation can be used in .NET 4.5, NET 3.5 CF.
+This software was tested with Odoo 8 and 9.

 Features